SEND Information Report

 How will the curriculum be matched to my child’s needs?

 Teachers plan a range of cross curricular differentiated activities to suit all learning styles and needs.
 The curriculum is usually delivered through a topic based approach to make the children’s learning fun and exciting.
+All of our children access the full National Curriculum, and we recognise achievement and expertise in all curricular areas.
+As part of normal class differentiation, curriculum content and ideas can be simplified and made more accessible by using visual, tactile and concrete resources.

 How will both you and I know how my child is doing and how will you help me to support my child’s learning?

-Parents/carers discuss children’s progress of each at parents’ evenings in the autumn and summer terms.
+Parents/carers discuss children’s progress of each at parents’ evenings in the autumn and spring terms.
 Next steps in learning are also discussed at these meetings.
 A detailed report on children’s progress is sent to parents/carers at the end of the spring term.
 Next steps of learning are also included in the report.
-If there are any concerns about the progress or behaviour of your child the head teacher, class teacher or school’s SENDCo will contact you to discuss the concern and further meetings will be set up to discuss progress and interventions/strategies used until the issue is resolved.
+If there are any concerns about the progress or behaviour of your child the Head teacher, class teacher or school’s SENDCo will contact you to discuss the concern and further meetings will be set up to discuss progress and interventions/strategies used until the issue is resolved.

 What support will there be for my child’s overall wellbeing?